ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In recent years, Artificial Intelligence (AI) has emerged as one of the most sought-after fields, transforming industries and creating…</blockquote>

 <h3>4.
-Candy Crush Saga: A Sweet Gaming Phenomenon - <a href="https://medium.com/@dspsuryaprakash58/candy-crush-saga-a-sweet-gaming-phenomenon-1cb5df9f26c8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hill Climb Racing: A Thrilling Mobile Gaming Experience - <a href="https://medium.com/@dspsuryaprakash58/hill-climb-racing-a-thrilling-mobile-gaming-experience-edeb0061dbe2" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `surya Prakash`**

-<blockquote>Candy Crush Saga, launched by King in 2012, remains one of the most iconic mobile games of all time.
-Combining simple mechanics, addictive…</blockquote>
+<blockquote>Hill Climb Racing is one of the most popular and addictive mobile games, captivating players of all ages with its simple yet engaging…</blockquote>

 <h3>5.
 Integrating Extensions into Large-Scale iOS apps - <a href="https://medium.com/lyft-engineering/integrating-extensions-into-large-scale-ios-apps-8f15dc5f3be9" target="_blank" rel="noopener noreferrer">link</a></h3>